AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 In this section, we will work with a very simple POMDP problem.
 First we introduce the POMDP problem itself ([Section 2.1](#21-problem)) and explain how to code a C++ model from scratch including the essential functions ([Section 2.2](#22-essential-functions)) and optional ones that may make the search more efficient ([Section 2.3](#23-optional-functions)).
 Then we explain how DESPOT can get access to the C++ model ([Section 2.4](#24-using-a-c++-model)).
 We also provide references to other example problems in [Section 2.5](#25-other-examples).

-We explain and illustrate how a deterministic simulative model of a POMDP can be specified according to the DSPOMDP interface.
+We now explain and illustrate how a deterministic simulative model of a POMDP can be specified according to the DSPOMDP interface.
 The ingredients are the following:

    - representation of states, actions and observations,
    - the deterministic simulative model,